Hike at a Glance

 Getting there

-Drive towards Bright via Hume Highway, Wangaratta and Myrtleford.
-Take the turn off to Mount Buffalo near Porepunkah.
-Drive up to the Buffalo plateau, continue past the road to the chalet and drive until you see the Parks Office on your right.
-Follow the signs off the Mount Buffalo Tourist Road (C535) to Lake Catani Campground and the Lakeside Day Visitor Area.
-Lake Catani Campground is open from the beginning of November until the end of April.
+To reach the trailhead for the Monolith and Pulpit Rock circuit, begin by driving towards Bright via the Hume Highway, passing through Wangaratta and Myrtleford.
+Just before Bright, take the clearly signed turnoff to Mount Buffalo near the township of Porepunkah.
+From there, the road climbs steadily onto the Buffalo plateau, offering glimpses of the surrounding alpine landscape as you ascend.
+Continue past the turnoff to the historic Mount Buffalo Chalet, staying on the Mount Buffalo Tourist Road (C535) until you spot the Parks Victoria office on your right.
+Follow the signs directing you to Lake Catani Campground and the adjacent Lakeside Day Visitor Area.
+Note that Lake Catani Campground operates seasonally and is open from the beginning of November through to the end of April.

 Track grade